 Knowing your to-dos from start to finish will give you an idea of the workload of the day, and you can change it on-the-go if necessary;

 Keeping your to-dos right in front of you can also help you feel motivated and ready to tackle the challenges ahead.
 In fact, crossing tasks from the list generates an instant dopamine release!
+You can’t deny that if feel good to achieve your goals.

 There are several ways in which you can visualize and organize your work.
 Obviously, everybody works differently and has different productivity habits.
 So feel free to add your suggestions in the comment box below the article!